By

 Income diversification in Côte d’Ivoire

 To address this challenge and improve household livelihoods, Cargill, through its Gourmet Belgian chocolate brand Veliche, partnered with TechnoServe to launch Project Awalé in 2021.
-The initiative aims to diversify incomes in the communities surrounding the COOP-CA SOCABB cocoa cooperative in Loh-Djiboua region by building the leadership, business, and technical skills of women–who comprise nearly 90% of the program’s participants–and young people while improving access to savings and credit.
-This enables participants to start or grow micro-enterprises, cultivate and sell alternative crops, or undertake other income-generating activities that bring additional resources to their households.
+The initiative aimed to diversify incomes in the communities surrounding the COOP-CA SOCABB cocoa cooperative in Loh-Djiboua region by building the leadership, business, and technical skills of women–who comprise nearly 90% of the program’s participants–and young people while improving access to savings and credit.
+This enabled participants to start or grow micro-enterprises, cultivate and sell alternative crops, or undertake other income-generating activities that bring additional resources to their households.

 Assetou enrolled in the program and found an immediate impact.
 “Honestly, the first training on personal skills helped me a lot, as I discovered what it is to be an entrepreneur and that my activity is a business–and even a company…I made the decision from that moment to take control of my future by focusing on my work,” she said.
 “I work as a professional now and manage my finances well.
 I even provide invoices to my clients.
 I also have a strategy to build customer loyalty and attract new clients.”